 Treatment and prognosis

 Treatment depends on the diagnosis and the severity of the animal’s condition at the time of consultation, as well as the prognosis.

 If the origin is digestive, a drug treatment of the intestinal bandage type is often prescribed in first intention to calm the digestive inflammation often present.
-Symptomatic treatment is associated according to the signs present: anti-diarrhea and / or anti-vomiting.
-A dewormer can also be prescribed if necessary.
+Symptomatic treatment associates according to the signs present: anti-diarrhea and / or anti-vomiting.
+A dewormer can also prescribe if necessary.

-If the condition of the animal justifies it, hospitalization may be proposed to put the animal on a drip.
+If the condition of the animal justifies it, hospitalization may propose to put the animal on a drip.

 Surgical treatment may be necessary to evacuate a foreign body or remove a tumor.

-Rodenticide poisoning can be treated effectively with specific treatment, provided this is started quickly.
+Rodenticide poisoning can treat effectively with specific treatment, provided it start quickly.